mathMatthew/spreadsheetCoder/README.md

   * You'll want a folder in your user directory titled "SpreadsheetCoder".
 Move the sc.xlsm file into that folder.
   * You want a subfolder of that folder named "XMLLibrary".
 Technically this could be empty but start with the contents in this subfolder's XMLLibrary
   * Open sc.xlsm.
 Note the file uses macros and you'll have to [enable the macros for this to work.](https://support.microsoft.com/en-us/topic/a-potentially-dangerous-macro-has-been-blocked-0952faa0-37e7-4316-b61d-5b5ed6024216)
+	* In Trust Center check 'trust access to the VBA project object model'.
+Note this is a module that creates vba code (and other languages). in order for this vba code to create vba code this option (which essentially says--allow this to create vba code) must be checked.
+Note that this is also a setting that someone writing malware may want you to check. do not run macros you don't trust when this is checked.
+Also, if you aren't sure how to get to trust center see troubleshooting below.
 * Now code a function from excel.
 * You'll want two spreadsheets open.
 1) the spreadsheet with the function in it that you want to turn into code 2) the spreadsheet coder spreadsheet.
 * The spreadsheet coder excel file name needs to begin with "sc".
 (If you don't change the name, you're good here.)